 Has your child got their profile set to private?

-Social networking sites are used by children to share information, photos and just about everything they do.
+We know that many of our children are accessing social networking sites to share information, photos and just about everything they do.
 Most social networking sites such as Instagram, Facebook, Youtube and Snapchat have a minimum legal sign up age of 13, however lots of younger children have made their own accounts by changing their birth date.
 Encourage your child to think about their privacy settings, ensuring their profile is private.
 They need to think about the information they put online as it could get copied and pasted anywhere without their permission, and public profiles can be seen by individuals all over the world.

 Have you set appropriate parental controls on your child’s computer, mobile or games console?